 Cable to connect your van

 When you go to a campsite or a special area for vans or motorhomes, you can connect to the mains.
 This way, you won’t use your van’s secondary battery, and you can have 110 or 220 V electricity to charge mobiles, laptops, batteries, etc. Try to make the cable length and have the necessary adapters.

 If you forget, at the campsites they usually sell them, but not at the best prices.
 Better take a look at this one from Amazon to be prepared.

 You have to carry at least one flashlight, better two, and batteries in your van, or it should be rechargeable.
 In addition, to the obvious things, the flashlight is handy to go to the bathroom at night if you don’t have it in your van.
 Also, for when you hear a noise at night or to scare off little animals.

 Hose and different adapters for charging water

 To load the water from the van, you’re going to need a hose.
-There are some that are long, but that takes up little space, those are the ones I recommend you buy.
+Some are long, but that takes up little space; those are the ones I recommend you buy.

 And don’t forget to bring different adapters for the faucets.
 You’re going to be surprised how many different outputs they have.
 Minimum you have to buy an adapter for quick male-male connection and 3/4-male thread tap adapter.